StanleyCJX/MiniMarketOnlineStore/README.md

 # Mini Market Online Platform

-This repository contains the C++ source code for the JSJK Mini Market Online Platform, a system designed to transition a traditional grocery store in Kampar to an online platform.
+This repository contains the C++ source code for a Mini Market Online Platform, a system designed to transition a traditional grocery store in Kampar to an online platform.
 The project focuses on managing customer details, item lists, and transaction history.

 ## Table of Contents